springfall2008/batpred/docs/other-inverters.md

 - First set up ge_cloud integration using your API key <https://github.com/springfall2008/ge_cloud>
 - Now copy the template givenergy_cloud.yaml from templates into your apps.yaml and edit
     - Set geserial to your inverter serial
-- Make sure discharge downto registers are set to 4% and slots 2, 3 and 4 for charge and discharge are disabled (if you have them)
+- Make sure discharge down to registers are set to 4% and slots 2, 3 and 4 for charge and discharge are disabled (if you have them)

 ## Givenergy with EMC